ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/attachments/deleting.dotnet.markdown

-# Attachments : Delete
+# Attachments : Deleting Attachments

-**DeleteAttachment** is used to remove an attachment from a document.
+**Delete** from `session.Advanced.Attachments` is used to remove an attachment from a document.

 ## Syntax